ShwetalKoranne/1.-Hello-World-and-Calculator/README.md

 C++ is a powerful, general-purpose programming language developed as an extension of C. It supports both procedural and object-oriented programming, which makes it suitable for system/software development, game development, real-time simulations, and more.

-Key Features:
-Fast and efficient
-Object-oriented (supports classes and objects)
-Rich standard library
-Allows low-level programming (memory management using pointers)
+Key Features: Fast and efficient, Object-oriented, Rich standard library, Allows low-level programming (memory management using pointers).

 Single-line comments begin with // and stop at the end of the line.

 The line int main() is the main function where program execution begins.
-The line return 0; terminates main( )function and causes it to return the value 0 to the calling process.

 int main() is the starting point of every C++ program. main() is the function where execution begins.